Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Controlling your blood pressure helps prevent heart, blood vessel, eye, and kidney problems.
 The target for adults with diabetes is a blood pressure reading lower than 130/80 mm Hg.
 Both numbers matter.
 The first is the pressure as your heart beats and pushes blood into your blood vessels.
 The second is the pressure as your heart rests between beats.

-How often: At every healthcare provider visit.
-You can check your own blood pressure at home and keep a record of it to show to your provider at your appointment.
+How often: Your blood pressure is checked at every doctor visit.
+You can check your own blood pressure at home and keep a record of it to show to your doctor at your appointment.

 Dental checkup